 Bulking properly requires a balance of macronutrients.
 A general rule for the percentage of calories for each type is:

 15% to 30% fat

 It’s easier to strike the right ratio with clean eating.
 So-called dirty foods provide quick weight gain because they are so high in calories, but they tend to have more fat.
 They also have a lot of simple sugars instead of more nutritious complex carbohydrates.
 Protein is lacking in many junk foods too.

 The downside to clean bulking is that it requires more thought and planning.
 You generally need to eat more clean foods to get the same amount of calories you would from junk foods.
 Still, it’s an overall better strategy for nutrition, health, and minimizing fat gain.

 Because clean eating requires taking in more foods overall, high-calorie snacks are particularly important.
-Supplement three or four meals per day with healthy, minimally-processed, and high-calories snacks:
+Supplement three or four meals per day with healthy, minimally processed, and high-calorie snacks:

 Nuts are among the most energy-dense foods you can find.
 Nut butters are great because they concentrate the calories even more into easy-to-use spreads.
 Additionally, a natural nut butter contains minimal added ingredients—if any—and has minerals like zinc, magnesium, and selenium to boost muscle gain.